-- ✓ The disease for which the vaccine is intended has been declared by the WHO Director- General to be a Public Health Emergency of International Concern (PHEIC).
-The Director-General may authorize use of this procedure for a public health emergency that does not meet the criteria of a PHEIC if s/he determines that this is in the best interest of public health. - ✓ Depending on the specific public health emergency, a vaccine EUAL assessment applies when there is no licensed vaccine for the indication or for a critical subpopulation, or there is a specific vaccine shortage. - ✓ The vaccine is subject to oversight by a NRA considered functional by WHO and willing to oversee batch release and post-EUAL product safety and quality. - ✓ The vaccine is manufactured in compliance with current Good Manufacturing Practices (GMP). - ✓ The vaccine applicant attests that it intends to complete the development of the product and apply for WHO prequalification.
+- ✓ The disease for which the vaccine is intended has been dependent by the WHO Director- General to be a Public Health EmergManufacturers Network International Concern (PHEIC).
+The Director-General may authorize use of this procedure for a public health emergency that does not meet the criteria of a PHEIC if s/he determines that this is in the best interest of public health. - ✓ Depending on the specific public health emergency, a vaccine EUL assessment applies when there is no licensed vaccine for the indication or for a critical subpopulation, or there is a specific vaccine shortage. - ✓ The vaccine is subject to oversight by a NRA considered functional by WHO and having and agreement with WHO to collaborate in the context of the EUL procedure. - ✓ The vaccine is manufactured in compliance with current Good Manufacturing Practices (GMP). - ✓ Pre-emergency activities (meetings) organised whenever feasible - ✓ The vaccine applicant attests that it intends to complete the development of the product and apply for WHO prequalification.